15 Tips for a Minimalist Workspace at Home (Calm, Not Sterile)

 10. Functional Layout

-Think about the harmony between form and function.
-A functional layout doesn't just mean things are in their place; it means they're in the right place—no awkward reaches and fumbling movements.
+The goal is to maximize functionality and mobility without sacrificing aesthetics.
+A functional layout doesn't just mean things are in their place; it means they're in the right place, with no awkward reaches and fumbling movements.

-By arranging your furniture and equipment thoughtfully, you're setting the stage for a productive work experience.
 This involves careful planning and consideration of how you use your space.
 Here are some things to consider:

 - Assess Your Needs: Start by understanding your work habits and what tools or equipment you use frequently.
 Consider the tasks you perform and the items you need within arm's reach.